-We and certain of our directors and our executive officers have entered into lock-up agreements with the underwriters.
-Under these agreements, we and each of these persons may not, without the prior written consent of UBS Securities LLC and Wachovia Capital Markets, LLC, subject to certain permitted exceptions, offer, sell, contract to sell or otherwise dispose of or hedge shares of our common stock, any of our securities or securities of our operating partnership that are substantially similar to shares of our common stock, or securities convertible into or exercisable or exchangeable for shares of our common stock.
-The permitted exceptions include bona fide gifts, provided the recipient agrees in writing with the underwriters to be bound by the terms of the lock-up agreement, or dispositions to any trust, provided the trust agrees in writing with the underwriters to be bound by the terms of the lock-up agreement.
+We, our directors and our executive officers have entered into lock-up agreements with the underwriters.
+Under these agreements, we and each of these persons may not, without the prior written consent of the representative, subject to certain permitted exceptions, offer, sell, contract to sell or otherwise dispose of or hedge shares of our common stock, any of our securities or securities of our operating partnership that are substantially similar to shares of our common stock, or securities convertible into or exercisable or exchangeable for shares of our common stock.
+The permitted exceptions include (i) bona fide gifts by our directors and executive officers, provided the recipient agrees in writing with the underwriters to be bound by the terms of the lock-up agreement, (ii) dispositions by our directors and officers to any trust, provided the trust agrees in writing with the underwriters to be bound by the terms of the lock-up agreement and (iii) certain tax related sales by certain individuals.
 These restrictions will be in effect for a period of 90 days after the date of this prospectus supplement.
-At any time and without public notice, UBS Securities LLC and Wachovia Capital Markets, LLC may release all or some of the securities from these lock-up agreements.
+In addition, from and after 60 days from the date of this prospectus supplement, we may offer, issue or sell shares of our common stock, any of our securities or securities of our operating partnership that are substantially similar to shares of our common stock, or securities convertible into or exercisable or exchangeable for shares of our common stock, to fund, in whole or in part, an acquisition by us of additional healthcare properties.
+At any time and without public notice, the representative may release all or some of the securities from these lock-up agreements.